-A student may report a bullying incident to any adult they trust and feel safe with or with a student peer counsellor.
-They have been trained to listed to student concerns and refer to a member of staff if necessary.
+A student may report a bullying incident to any adult they trust and feel safe with.

-If a parent wishes to make a complaint or raise a concern, they should contact their child's Form Tutor in the first instance.
+If a parent wishes to raise a concern, they should contact their child's Form Tutor in the first instance.

 If the bullying is regarded as a safeguarding issue ~ see Safeguarding Policy.